purvigoel/iterative-editing-release/README.md

 If you'd like to use your own motions, you'll have to convert them into our data representation. <b> Note that our data representation is different from the popular HumanML3D representation. </b> I'm including a note at the end of this section with some pointers about how to do the conversion.

 1. You can run the system using the following command: `CUDA_VISIBLE_DEVICES=0 bash run_scripts/ghmr/generative_infill.sh 0`.
-The system will take a few minutes to load.
-Eventually, you'll see a chat open in the terminal that should look the same as when you set up the system front-end.
+The system will take a few moments to load.
+Eventually, you'll see a chat open in the terminal that should look the same as when you set up the system front-end, as `You:   `

 2. Time to prompt the system.
 Recall that the first message to the system will require a short description of the original source motion, and an instruction. `Example: The person is jumping.
 At the start of the motion, raise your arms.` Click enter to run.
 You'll see a lot of print-outs, which includes the generated program, some motion statistics, and a lot of (poorly organized) logging.

-3. The output motion will be saved in the folder specified at <a href="https://github.com/purvigoel/iterative-editing-release/blob/new-branch4/generative_infill/generative_infill.py#L70">the top of the file</a>.
+3. The output motion will be saved in the `save_dir` folder specified at <a href="https://github.com/purvigoel/iterative-editing-release/blob/new-branch4/generative_infill/generative_infill.py#L70">the top of the file</a>.
 Right now, it's `dump_results/`, and the output motion is saved as `<save_dir>/synth_llm<iteration_number>_iter_joints.npy`.
    <br>
    a) The motion is written out as SMPL joints, into a numpy file.
 The data has shape (1, 60, 22, 3): 60 frames, 22 joints, 3 XYZ world-space positions per joint.
    <br>